ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 * optional callback: `func(key string, value proto.Message) []KeyValuePair`
-* to break a complex value into multiple pieces managed separately by different descriptors, implement and provide callback `DerivedValues`
+* to break a complex value into multiple pieces managed separately by different descriptors, implement and provide the `DerivedValues` callback
-* derived value is typically a single field of the original value or its property, with possibly its own dependencies (dependency on the source value is implicit, i.e. source value is created before its derived values), custom implementations for CRUD operations and potentially used as a target for
+* a derived value is typically a single field of the original value or its property, with possibly its own dependencies (dependency on the source value is implicit, i.e. source value is created before its derived values), custom implementations for CRUD operations and potentially used as a target for